HUIA TRAPPING GROUP

 Improving the world for birds, one predator at a time.

-This article in the same magazine describes a trial use of the Cacophony bird monitor as a tool to monitor trapping success at Huia.
+This article describes a trial use of the Cacophony bird monitor as a tool to monitor trapping success at Huia.

 Dawn chorus, morepork owls, and predator control